5 Reasons to consider a life as a T-Shaped Marketer

 What a start-up environment provides you with are the tools and creativity to try new things out and develop new strategies to create new revenue streams for your organisation.

-You’ll find yourself in the front line – getting your hands dirty in managing and developing an affiliate program whilst at the same time, budgeting for a PPC campaign and then helping out your buyers in creating optimised product descriptions for your website and then creating dashboards within Google analytics to monitor and measure performance.
+You'll find yourself in the front line - getting your hands dirty in managing and developing an affiliate program whilst at the same time, budgeting for a PPC campaign and then helping out your buyers in creating optimized product descriptions for your website and then creating dashboards within Google Analytics to monitor and measure performance.

-You’ll develop skills in start-ups that you would never learn studying for 4 years to complete an MBA – this is the real world and there is not many hiding places.
-The start-up organisation should be on your career path at some stage if you truly want to become a T-Shaped Marketer
+You'll develop skills in start-ups that you would never learn studying for 4 years to complete an MBA - this is the real world and there are not many hiding places.
+The start-up organization should be on your career path at some stage if you truly want to become a T-Shaped Marketer

 5 Reasons to consider a life as a T-shaped Marketer

-- 1. Organisational Integration - As digital marketing matures as an industry, Marketers are realising the importance and value in integrating their digital channels together from understanding how their audience interacts with their brand through search or social media channels to the role attribution plays in generating product sales.
-From a recent survey by Econsultancy, nearly 90% of respondents describe integration as ‘necessary and inevitable’.
+- 1. Organizational Integration - As digital marketing matures as an industry, Marketers are realizing the importance and value in integrating their digital channels together from understanding how their audience interacts with their brand through search or social media channels to the role attribution plays in generating product sales.
+From a recent survey by Econsultancy, nearly 90% of respondents describe integration as 'necessary and inevitable'.

 A T-Shaped Marketer provides the vision and knowledge to an organisation in understanding a number of different digital channels during the integration for the organisation to make the right decisions.

-- 2. Know your audience – According to Decibel Insight - 15% of website owners base decisions on gut feeling rather than analytics – the role of analytics is becoming ever more important within digital organisations to base decisions on influencing strategy. therefore acquiring a wide skill-set embracing digital tactics will become ever more important to organisations
+- 2. Know your audience - According to Decibel Insight - 15% of website owners base decisions on gut feeling rather than analytics - the role of analytics is becoming ever more important within digital organizations to base decisions on influencing strategy. therefore acquiring a wide skill-set embracing digital tactics will become ever more important to organizations

-- 5. Think and act like a start-up – You need to put yourself in the mindset that it’s a never-ending learning journey in keeping yourself up to date with the latest digital trends and tactics that can be used within the context of your organisation or industry sector.
-Remember there is nothing wrong in being a jack of all trades as this brilliant article explains on How to Be a Jack of All Trades , especially in the digital world.
+- 5. Think and act like a start-up - You need to put yourself in the mindset that it's a never-ending learning journey in keeping yourself up to date with the latest digital trends and tactics that can be used within the context of your organization or industry sector.
+Remember there is nothing wrong with being a jack of all trades especially in the digital world.